Data Processing

 For the processing of sensitive data, TWC will inform the data holder of the following:

-For this type of information processing, the holder is not required to give their authorization or consent.
+For the processing of this type of information, the holder is not obliged to give their authorization or consent.

-The processing and purpose of the sensitive data will be communicated.
+The processing and the purpose of the sensitive data will be communicated.

-TWC informs the information holders that, in accordance with Article 10 of Law 1581 of 2012, the holder's authorization will not be necessary in cases such as: (1) information required by a public or administrative entity in exercising its legal functions or by court order, (2) public nature data, (3) cases of medical or health emergencies, (4) information processing authorized by law for historical, statistical, or scientific purposes, and (5) data related to the Civil Registry of Persons.
+TWC informs the data holders that in compliance with Article 10 of Law 1581 of 2012, the holder’s authorization is not necessary in the following cases: (1) information required by a public or administrative entity in the exercise of its legal functions or by court order, (2) data of a public nature, (3) cases of medical or sanitary urgency, (4) processing information authorized by law for historical, statistical, or scientific purposes, and (5) data related to the Civil Registry of Persons.

-As a result of the above, TWC may obtain authorization from the data holder through various means, such as verbal, written authorization, the latter provided by physical or virtual channels designed for such purpose.
+Accordingly, TWC may obtain the data holder's authorization through various means such as verbal, written authorization, either provided through physical or virtual channels designed for that purpose.

-Know, update, rectify, suppress, or revoke their personal data and be informed about the processing that TWC performs on the personal data.
+Know, update, rectify, suppress, or revoke their personal data and be informed of the processing that TWC carries out on their personal data.

 Request the portability of their personal data when applicable.

-Request the revocation of the authorization and/or suppression of a personal data in case it is determined that TWC has a conduct contrary to the current regulations.
-The suppression or revocation request will not proceed when holders have a legal or contractual duty to remain in TWC's database.
+Request revocation of authorization and/or deletion of a personal data if it is determined that TWC exhibits conduct contrary to the current regulation.
+The request for deletion or revocation will not proceed when holders have a legal or contractual obligation to remain in TWC’s database.

-In accordance with art.
-20 of Decree 1377 of 2013, the exercise of the above-mentioned rights may be executed by the following people:
+In accordance with Art.
+20 of Decree 1377 of 2013, the exercise of the aforementioned Rights may be carried out by the following individuals:

-By the Holder, who shall prove their identity sufficiently by the different means provided by the responsible party.
+By the Holder, who must sufficiently prove their identity through the various means provided by the responsible party.

 By their successors, who must prove such status.

-By the representative and/or attorney-in-fact of the Holder, upon proof of representation or power of attorney.
+By the Holder's representative and/or attorney-in-fact, upon proving representation or power of attorney.

 By stipulation in favor of or for another.

-The rights of children or adolescents will be exercised by persons authorized to represent them.
+The rights of children or adolescents will be exercised by people authorized to represent them.

-TWC as responsible for the personal data stored in its databases, commits to:
+TWC as the responsible party for the personal data stored in its databases commits to:

 Request and keep a copy of the authorization given by the holder or proof of it.

-Inform the holder about the purposes of the collection, the uses of their personal data, and their rights in relation to the authorization given.
+Inform the holder about the purposes of data collection, usage of their personal data and rights due to the given authorization.

-Preserve the information under secure conditions to prevent its alteration, loss, consultation, unauthorized use, or access.
+Maintain the information under security conditions to prevent its alteration, loss, consultation, unauthorized use, or access.

-Ensure that the information supplied to third parties or data processors is truthful, complete, accurate, up-to-date, verifiable, and understandable.
+Ensure that the information provided to third parties or the processing officer is truthful, complete, accurate, updated, verifiable, and comprehensible.

-Update the information any third party or processor has about all news concerning the data provided and take the necessary measures to keep the information updated.
+Update the information held by any third party or officer regarding all innovations related to the provided data and take the necessary measures to keep the information updated.

-Rectify the information upon becoming aware that it is incorrect.
+Rectify information upon becoming aware of its incorrectness.

-Ensure that third parties and/or those responsible for information processing for which TWC is responsible have effective measures and policies to ensure proper management of such information.
-In addition, require them to comply with and apply the provisions outlined in this Personal Data Processing Policy and other guidelines established by TWC, or to certify that their internal policies capture at least the provisions outlined here.
-If it is not possible to issue the certification, TWC must corroborate that the policies of third parties and/or processors incorporate security and/or privacy criteria equivalent to or superior to those outlined here.
-In this regard, third parties and/or processors must adopt security and privacy measures for personal data shared with them, at least at the same protection level adopted by TWC.
+Ensure that third parties and/or officers handling the personal information for which TWC is responsible have effective measures and policies in place to ensure the adequate processing of such information.
+Similarly, they will be required to commit to adhering to and applying the provisions of this Personal Data Processing Policy and other guidelines established by TWC or certify that their internal policies include at least the provisions outlined here.
+If the issuance of certification is not possible, TWC must corroborate that the internal policies of the third parties and/or officers meet security and/or privacy criteria equivalent to or higher than those outlined here.
+In this respect, third parties and/or officers must adopt security and privacy measures and conditions for the personal data shared with them, at least at the same level of protection adopted by TWC.

-Process consultations and claims as per what is provided in this Policy and the law.
+Process consultations and claims in accordance with what is provided in this Policy and the law.

-Inform the data protection authority when there are security breaches and risks to the management of holders' information.
+Inform the data protection authority of security violations and risks in the administration of the holder’s information when they occur.

-Information holders may use the following procedures when they require making any inquiry, complaint or claim.
+Information holders can use the following procedures when needing to make a consultation, complaint, or claim:

 Consultations